tonyxieuoft/BCB430_Chang_Lab_program/README.md

 ### Option 3 part (a): Generating query files in preparation of blasting whole GENOMES

+todo:
+- rationale is big, -> sequences need to be as close as possible
+- algorithms section -> copy off of the progress report
+- auto blast should still be about the same
+- recommended program flow - since many are dependent, read the recommended program flow.

 To prepare query files for BLAST, a folder of sequences mirroring the structure of directories outputted after pulling exons from NCBI must be provided.
 If the user blasts directly after pulling exons, the output folder of pulled exons will be used to compile the query files for BLAST.